XhmikosR/notepad2-mod/Readme-mod.txt

 Ctrl+Alt+Shift+F2   Expand selection to previous match.
 Ctrl+Shift+Enter    New line with toggled auto indent option.

 Notepad2-mod 4.2.25 has been created with Scintilla 3.0.2.
-The unused lexers are commented out in "scintilla/src/Catalogue.cxx" (see lexlink.js).
-You can use WDK 7.1, MSVC 2010 or Intel Parallel Composer 2011 SP1 Update 8
+You can use WDK 7.1, MSVC 2010 or Intel C++ Compiler XE 2011 SP1 Update 8
 to build Notepad2-mod.